Sun safety and shade in schools: what you need to know

 - Offering education and supporting awareness.
 Educating children about the importance of sun safety and seeking shade in schools can be done through various means such as classroom discussions, assemblies or posters.

 How can I protect my skin from sun in school?

 According to the Skin Cancer Foundation, around 23 percent of lifetime UV exposure occurs before the age of 18, so it’s important that children are aware of the importance of sun safety – particularly when they’re in school.

-The sun’s rays tend to be the most powerful between the hours of 10am and 3pm, with the sun at its highest point around noon, when children tend to be outside enjoying their lunch break.
-Teachers and parents alike have a duty of care to teach children how to best protect their skin.
+The sun’s rays are most powerful between the hours of 10am and 3pm, with the sun at its highest point around noon, when children tend to be outside.
+This means offering adequate shade in schools is important.
+Teachers and parents alike also have a duty of care to teach children how to best protect their skin.
 This should include: